-Tap (1) on the screen, press the Flight Pause button on the remote controller, or toggle the Flight Mode switch to S-mode on the remote controller to exit SmartCapture.
-If you are using SmartCapture without the remote controller or the DJI GO 4 app, land the aircraft using GestureLand and power the aircraft off to exit SmartCapture.
+Tap S in DJI GO 4 or toggle the Flight Mode switch to S-mode on the remote controller to exit SmartCapture.
+If you are using SmartCapture without the DJI GO 4 app, to exit SmartCapture first land the aircraft using GestureLand then either power the aircraft off, connect the aircraft to DJI GO 4 and tap S, or connect the aircraft to the remote controller and toggle the Flight Mode switch to S-mode.

-- ▲ Exercise caution once you have landed the aircraft using GestureLand, as the aircraft will continue to respond to hand gestures until you exit SmartCapture.
-If the aircraft detects the GestureLaunch gesture before you have exited SmartCapture, the aircraft will take off.
-Exercise caution when approaching the aircraft and ensure you do not accidently make the GestureLaunch gesture. - When using SmartCapture without the remote controller or the DJI GO 4 app: - a.
+- ▲ The aircraft does not exit SmartCapture automatically.
+While the aircraft is airborne and after it has been landed using GestureLand the aircraft will continue to respond to hand gestures until you manually exit SmartCapture, so caution is required. - When using SmartCapture without the remote controller or the DJI GO 4 app: - a.
 If no face or palm is detected in the first 60 seconds after takeoff, the aircraft lands automatically; - b.
 If the subject is lost during Follow the aircraft flies back to the position the subject was most recently detected at and waits.
 If the aircraft detects the subject within 30 seconds it continues following it.
-If the subject is not detected within 30 seconds the aircraft lands automatically. - Only use the group selfie feature in open areas with no obstacles, a strong GPS signal, and sufficient light. - The group selfie feature is disabled if there is no GPS signal.
+If the subject is not detected within 30 seconds the aircraft lands automatically.